Find a job that works for you

 The key is to remain diplomatic.
 Don’t turn your resignation letter into a list of grievances.
 You may want to work for the company again at some stage, or you could cross paths professionally with your current boss down the road.
 At the very least, you may need your employer to provide a reference for you.
-So, keep your letter positive and tactful.
+So, keep your letter upbeat and tactful.

-Draft the main points of your letter in advance but wait until you have had a conversation with your manager to fine-tune the wording so that it reflects the main points of your conversation.
+Another best practice: Draft the main points of your letter in advance but wait until you have had a conversation with your manager to fine-tune the wording so that it reflects the main points of your conversation.

 What your letter of resignation should include